ammarwaddah/malaria_image_classification/README.md

 # Malaria Image Classification
-Using Machine Learning and DeepLearning to detect the class of target (Malaria) using significant features given by the most linked features that are taken into consideration when evaluating the target.
+Using Machine Learning and DeepLearning to detect the class of target ('parasitized', 'uninfected') using significant features given by the most linked features that are taken into consideration when evaluating the target.

 ## Table of Contents
 * [Introduction](#introduction)